 - Printable Notes: fix the bug whereby the “private” flag is round the wrong way.

-- Determine why Recalc & Changed Book/Papers produce unneeded regeneration.
+- Determine why Recalculation & Changed Book/Papers produce unneeded regeneration.

 Summary of Progress to Date

-This is hived off to various separate documents, which need harmonising and / or consolidating:-
+This is hived off to various separate documents, which have now been harmonising and / or consolidated:-

 - Outstanding Developments,